 I found the local gardens fascinating.
 Some were carefully tended;

-others seemed to be spaces to park trucks
+others seemed to be spaces to park trucks or trikes.

 Cacti were in abundance.
 It seemed to me that, if the barbed wire had been designed to deter inquisitive fingers, it was probably somewhat superfluous.

 Here Sue joins Jessica and Sam in investigating the local lake.

 It was clearly the time of the vendanges, or the grape harvest.